kuangyu0801/kuangyu0801.github.io/README.md

 see my code is actually running with the chip and the correct configuration with new 5G test machine: UXM 5G 無線測試平台 from keysight
 Radio Communication Test Station MT8000A from Anritsu

 Seeing my code actually work in real-world environment, not just some self-simulation environment is really satisfying!
-All the theory, algorithm, HW/SW implementation
+All the theory, algorithm, HW/SW implementation works hand-in hand
 ## **7. What can you do for us that other candidates can't?**

 # Why do you want to study another master in Germany